DevExpress/devextreme-documentation/api-reference/10 UI Components/dxDropDownEditor/1 Configuration/validationMessagePosition.md

 ---
 ---
 ##### shortDescription
 Specifies the position of a validation message relative to the component.
-A validation message is a message about the [validation rules](/Documentation/ApiReference/UI_Components/dxValidator/Validation_Rules/) that this component's value does not satisfy.
+The validation message describes the [validation rules](/Documentation/ApiReference/UI_Components/dxValidator/Validation_Rules/) that this component's value does not satisfy.

 ---
 If you set this property to `auto`, the component specifies the validation message position automatically.